UltronFoundationDev/public_docs/UltronChangelog.md

 **UltronSwap**
-* Transac integration - waiting the contract verification (filled the forms ) - in progress;
+* Transac integration - in progress;
-* testing on testnet - done;
+* testing on testnet - completed;
-* SourceHAt audit - done;
 * Bridge new version - in progress (deploy on mainnet );

 **L1**